Annual (Vacation) Leave

 An employee whose appointment has expired or who has been laid off or terminated for cause must take their earned vacation leave in a lump sum.
 If an employee who is terminating employment is on vacation leave, no other type of leave may be used. - SDCL 3-6C-6

 Transfer between State Agencies: When an employee transfers to a new State department or agency, all unused and earned leave is transferred, as long as there is no break in employment. - SDCL 3-6C-16

 Sick LeaveA state employee in a permanent classification is entitled to sick leave with pay may accrue up to 9.34 hours per month.
 Employees who work less than full time shall accrue prorated sick leave based on the number of hours paid in the pay period.
-Sick leave may be granted for personal illness, pregnancy and related disabilities, exposure to contagious diseases that would endanger the health of fellow employees, required eye and dental care, required medical examination, or inpatient or outpatient treatment in approved centers for alcohol, drug abuse or psychiatric or counseling care.
+Sick leave may be granted for the illness, health care needs, including: required eye and dental care, required medical examination, or inpatient or outpatient treatment in approved centers for alcohol, drug abuse or psychiatric or counseling care.
 As well as temporary care of the employee's immediate family, or a person for whom the employee is the legal guardian.
 Employees who are on approved leave, except terminal vacation leave, and become injured or ill may use sick leave.

 The appointing authority may, with the approval of the BHSU Human Resources Office and the Commissioner of the Bureau of Personnel, require the employee to produce a doctor's statement to support a request for sick leave.
 (ARSD 55:01:22:02)An employee may use up to five days of sick leave, as bereavement leave, for the loss of an immediate family member, per event.